-Contact the Boulder Long Term Disability Claim Lawyers at the Cederberg Law Firm
+Contact the Boulder Long Term Disability Claim Lawyer at the Cederberg Law Firm

 In 2007, Jim Cederberg won a 10-year battle with the country’s largest and most aggressive disability insurance company.
 After two appeals to the 10th Circuit, his client was paid more than $2.3 million in benefits, interest and attorney’s fees.